AnsumanSuryaprakash/cawAssignment/readme.md

 '''

 3. Add result to an environment varriable called 'Secret_Key'
-4. Create an virtual environment in python using virtualenv and activate it.
+4. Create an virtual environment in python using virtualenv and activate it.<br>
 5. Install the requirements
 '''
 		pip install -r requirements.txt
 '''
-6. Start the app by navigating to app folder in the terminal and type
+6. Start the app by navigating to app folder in the terminal and type <br>
 '''
 		python app.py

 '''

+<b>You can download the docker image from dockerhub using tag <em>ansuigit/casassignment</em><b>

 This application has 3 endpoints 1 public endpoint and 2 protected endpoints